edersasch/cpp_experiments/README.md

 ### fs_history_search

-This is an application that combines `fs_filter_qt` and `fs_history_qt`.
+Application that combines `fs_filter_qt` and `fs_history_qt`.
 You have an initially empty combobox.
 To the right of it is a button to start a directory selection.
 Once a valid directory is selected, its content is shown below in a tree view that expands automatically, so please use only on not so huge directories.
 Between the combobox and the tree view is a line edit where you can filter the visible entries of the tree.
 If a directory gets emptied by filtering, it is hidden from view if its name does not contain the filter string.